 Also known as kitchen sink syndrome or requirement creep, scope creep occurs when more functionality and features are added to a project without accounting for the additional budget, time, and resources or without the approval of the customer.

 Scope creep is considered one of the biggest causes of project failure.
 Note that scope creep is different from feature creep—while feature creep is about the features, scope creep is about the entire project.

 While Scope creep is usually viewed as a negative phenomenon, I see some good in it.

-One of the reasons why Scope Creep happens is because of the constant need of improving a certain aspect of the project or the project itself.
+One of the reasons why Scope Creep happens is because of the constant need to improve a certain aspect of the project or the project itself.

 Constantly trying to improve the project and being a perfectionist can be fruitful.